-For everyone, cultivating regular cannabis isn’t that difficult.
-There are lots of tutorials and guides in today’s generation.
+Cultivating regular cannabis isn’t that difficult.
+There are lots of tutorials and guides available in today’s time.
 In the simplest form possible, all you need is soil, a pot, and a seed.
 That’s it!
-But for others, this might not be the case.
-Especially if you want to grow popular Marijuana strains, or just want to produce high-grade marijuana.
+But for some particular strains, this might not be the case, especially if you want to grow popular marijuana strains, or just want to produce high-grade marijuana.

-For others, growing Marijuana might just be as difficult as growing other plants.
-Having access to a good marijuana guide could help you tremendously and improve the outcome of your buds and flowers.
+For others, growing marijuana might just be as difficult as growing other plants.
+Having access to a good marijuana guide could help you improve the outcome of your buds and flowers.

-There are two popular ways on how to cultivate cannabis, either Indoors or Outdoors.
+You can either grow your cannabis indoors or outdoors.
 For your marijuana plants to flourish, they need the following:

-- Growing Medium– this the part where your Marijuana plants grow in.
+- Growing Medium– this is the part where your Marijuana plants grow.
 Soil is a popular choice!

-- Nutrients– many sellers of formulated water can be incorporated daily to your plants.
-The other option is you can compost your soil beforehand; in this way, there’s already an abundance of nutrients.
+- Nutrients– Many sellers of formulated water can be incorporated daily to your plants.
+The other option you have is to compost your soil beforehand; in this way, there’s already an abundance of nutrients.

-- Temperature– always regulate the temperate and take note of the climate you live in.
+- Temperature– Always regulate the temperature and take note of the climate that you live in.
 Although cannabis plants are adaptable, they are prone to harsh weather conditions.

 Step 1: What is your preferred growing set up?

-By having more control of your plant means producing dank buds.
-These dank buds are of high-quality cannabis products.
-However, if you want to produce high-quality buds, it comes with a lot of responsibility.
-Plants are more reliant with you than the outdoor cultivation; they heavily rely on the care and attention you give to them.
+Having more control of your plant means producing dank buds.
+These dank buds are high-quality cannabis products.
+Producing high-quality buds comes with a lot of responsibility.
+Plants are more reliant with you than they are in an outdoor cultivation; they heavily rely on the care and attention you give them.
 But, if you provide them with everything, they will flourish!

-You can almost grow marijuana plants anywhere in your home if you plan on just planting a few ones.
-The bigger space, the more you can plant marijuana.
+You can grow marijuana plants almost anywhere in your home if you plan on just planting a few ones.
+The bigger the space, the more marijuanas you can plant.
 When you want to plant marijuana indoors, you should provide them with proper light cycles and ventilation.
 In this way, the abundance of light will give you more compact buds, and proper ventilation will prevent molds from forming in your buds.

-Growing marijuana plants outdoor is a tad cheaper; they only rely on Sunlight to be healthy and a good amount of TLC from the growers.
-The only disadvantage when growing Marijuana outdoors is privacy and climate.
-Marijuana plants are an eye-catcher for the cops, especially if you grow illegally, or people trying to steal your cannabis, unwanted visitors, or just pests.
+Growing marijuana plants outdoors is cheaper; marijuanas only rely on Sunlight to be healthy, plus a good amount of TLC from the growers.
+The only disadvantages when growing Marijuana outdoors are privacy and the climate.
+Marijuana plants are eye-catching.
+You may encounter people trying to steal your cannabis, unwanted visitors, or just pests.

-Climate also plays a crucial role in their lives; they are vulnerable to unforgiving conditions; however – you have to thank the Sun because she’s the one who does the heavy-lifting in their life.
+Climate also plays a crucial role in marijuanas’ lives; marijuanas are vulnerable to unforgiving conditions.
+So, you have to thank the Sun because it is the one who does the heavy-lifting in your marijuana’s life.

-Also, keep in mind the climate you live in, what’s hot for you is hot for them too.
+Keep in mind the climate you live in—what’s hot for you is hot for them too.
 However, they are highly adaptable.
-If you find it dry, water them, if it is raining, protect them from flooding.
+If you find them dry, water them; if it is raining, protect them from flooding.

 Step 2: Choose your light source.

-For outdoor cultivation, all you need is a daily dose of sunlight exposure to the sun.
+For outdoor cultivation, all you need is a daily dose of sunlight exposure.
 This is the reason why it is ideal for beginners and experts to grow their marijuana outdoors; the light is provided already.
 We highly recommend your plants to have 8 hours or more of daylight exposure.

 Also, fluorescent lights are cheap and cost-effective.
-There are tons of options for your grow lights, there are these LEC, or Light-emitting Ceramic which are also good for growing, and there are LED grow lights too, they are quite expensive when you compare it with its counterparts.
+There are tons of options for your grow lights, there are these LEC, or Light-emitting Ceramic which are also good for growing, and there are LED grow lights too.
+They are quite expensive when you compare them with their counterparts.
 However, they are specifically made for growing plants and cannabis.
 This may be the best choice if you have the budget.
 But for people on tight budgets, CFL or Fluorescent lights will do.

 Step 3: Select your Growing Medium

-Providing the best soil medium will be a detrimental factor to the overall health of your cannabis plants.
+Providing the best soil medium will be a huge factor to the overall health of your cannabis plants.
 Although there are many varieties of soil medium, we highly recommend soil compost.
-It’s a cheaper alternative, and you can do this before your growing set up.
+It’s a cheaper alternative, and you can do this before you set up your grow space.

-Marijuana plants grown on compost soil relatively give you a great result.
+Marijuana plants grown on compost soil relatively give you greater results.
 Also, it’s pretty cheap and cost-effective.
-For growers having an extra budget, providing them with pre-made mixes will do wonders, they aren’t as pricey as everybody thought.
-They are supplemented soils perfect for your marijuana plants as long as you provide your marijuana plants with nutrient-rich soil, your off to a good start!
+For growers having an extra budget, providing them with pre-made mixes will do wonders.
+They aren’t as pricey as everybody thinks.
+They are supplemented soils perfect for your marijuana plants.
+As long as you provide your marijuana plants with nutrient-rich soil, you’re off to a good start!

 Step 4: Nutrients and pH Level

-For soil growers who aren’t growing their Marijuana with a composted soil, it is important to provide cannabis nutrients that were made for soil; this is to make sure that your plants produce at their very best.
+For soil growers who aren’t growing their Marijuana in composted soil, it is important to provide cannabis nutrients that were made for soil; this is to make sure that your plants produce at their very best.

-For pH levels, it is essential to take into account the amount of pH level in your roots to prevent nutrient deficiency.
+It is essential to take into account the pH level in your roots to prevent nutrient deficiency.
 The best way to do this is by checking the acidity of your water through a pH kit.
-For soil growers, the safest levels should be around 6.0 to 7.0, monitoring and maintaining the pH level should be a must.
+For soil growers, the safest levels should be around 6.0 to 7.0.
+Monitoring and maintaining the pH level is a must.

 Step 5: It’s about time to get your Marijuana seeds/plants!

 For those people lucky enough to have friends or relatives growing marijuana, getting a piece of their collection won’t hurt.
-However, for unlucky people, there are marijuana seed banks scattered all over the world, they are relatively cheap, and most growers should afford them.
-There are a lot of reputable seeds banks to choose from; you just have to do your research in finding the right seeds for you!
+However, for unlucky people, there are marijuana seed banks scattered all over the world.
+Their products are relatively cheap, and most growers should afford them.
+There are a lot of reputable seed banks to choose from; you just have to do your research in finding the right seeds for you!

 Buying the right marijuana will prove beneficial in the overall outcome of your project.
-It’s a great advantage knowing you have the best quality of seeds you can provide.
+It’s a great advantage knowing you have the best quality of seeds to start with.

 Step 6: Germinating your Seeds